Lifailon/TorAPI/README.md

 npm start -- --test
 ```

-During testing, a local server is started, a request is made to the `/api/provider/test` endpoint, and the server terminates.
+During testing, a local server is started, a request is made to the `/api/provider/test` endpoint, and terminates.

 Change header parameter in request: